Best Oil for Classic Cars

 Zinc Dialkyl Dithiophosphate, or ZDDP, is a zinc-based anti-wear additive that effectively helps lubricate engines.
 Its physical and functional properties make it ideal for use in oils and greases for controlling oxidation and corrosion.

+All major oil manufacturers, in order to comply with the EPA, have followed the American Petroleum Institute's (API) guidelines and lowered their zinc content.
 Levels for ZDDP in oils used to be 1,200 to 1,400 parts-per-million.
 Since the early nineties, manufacturers have been reducing this number.
 The latest automotive oils, rated API-SN, are around 800-900 ppm.

 Late-model engines with roller camshafts have considerably less camshaft lobe friction, so they don't require high levels of zinc.